 - Some colors appear different, as well as how they contrast with other colors and skin tones

-- Clothing colors and styles, plus accessories – their patterns, color and shape can all be impacted – always dress for success in your video presentations
+- Clothing colors and styles, plus accessories – their patterns, color, and shape can all appear distorted

-- Make-up applied using the wrong base tones can look bad on camera
+- Make-up applied using the wrong base tones can look unflattering on camera

-- Some types of light can give you a green, golden or red hue
+- Some types of light can give your skin tone a green, golden, bluish, red hue

-- Improper lighting can deepen facial contours and lines, magnifying any facial flaws and making you look older
+- Improper lighting can deepen facial contours, magnify creases and lines and make you appear older

-- Tight patterns or pin stripes on clothing take on a life of their own (see this video of a moiré pattern in action)
+- Tight patterns or pinstripes on clothing take on a life of their own creating a highly distracting moiré pattern

 - A person can appear larger or smaller on camera than they actually are.
-(When you see people in real life, you can contrast them with the environment, but on video you only see what’s inside the frame) knowing your best photogenic angle can help here
+When you see people in life, you can contrast them with the environment, but on video, you only see what’s inside the frame